saifulkhan/storytelling-vis/README.md

 }
 ```

 - The first version of the prototype was done in  Observable notebook and can be found in Observablehq [⤴](https://observablehq.com/d/0a6e9c35a809660e).
 The second version of the prototype ported from Observable Notebook to React.js can be found in the GitHub[⤴](https://github.com/saifulkhan/storytelling-vis-v.0.1).
-These prototypes contain six stories, however only two stories are ported to this new software.
+- The previous prototypes contain six stories, however, in this new repository so far we only ported two stories.
+We will gradually port the remaining four stories and will also add more stories.
 - Used React.js[⤴](https://react.dev), Next.js[⤴](https://github.com/vercel/next.js), Material UI[⤴](https://mui.com) libraries for the UI development.